 Photos & videos

-Important: I need 48 hours notice for any appointment you cancel please, otherwise I will need to charge you the usual fee for the missed session, payable at the following session.
+- I need 48 hours notice at a minimum for any appointment you cancel please, otherwise the fee is chargeable at the agreed usual rate.

 If necessary please go to your local Accident and Emergency department (if you cannot go on your own ask a friend or safe other to take you there).
 If you are unable to get to A and E and you feel you need to go, and all other options have not worked, call 999 for an ambulance.

 Maps & Directions